Fresheyeball/deconfigured/blog/atlc.md

 ### Size-Dependent Types

-If you have messed around with [cryptol](http://cryptol.net/) yet, you should be with me so far.
+If you have messed around with [cryptol](http://cryptol.net/), you should be with me so far.
 Basically, the idea is this - you have some type-level natural number in your type system denoting some constraint.
 In cryptol, they use it to create minimum bounds for precision or bit depth necessary to fulfill a computation.
 It has a flavor